b3-exmo/b3-exmo.github.io/docs/Tithing/Tithing.md

 - If your god needs your money, your god is incompetent.
 - “God doesn’t need the money” Then what the hell am I paying for?
 Salvation is kept behind a paywall.
 - “It’s just so we can get blessed” There’s no way to qualify for those blessings, other than donating money to an organization with 0 accountability?
 - “We need tithing to do the Lord’s work.”
 Idk has the church tried praying for money?
-Has God asked his family and friends for money instead?
+Has God asked His family and friends for money instead?
-- If the church is great with our money, why don’t they publish their budgets?
-Why don’t they prove that they are good stewards of our donations?
-Why, instead, did they [[SEC Order|set up 13 shell companies]]?
+- If the church is great about handling our money responsibly, why don’t they publish their budgets?
+Why don’t they *prove* that they are good stewards of our donations?
+Why, instead, did they [[SEC Order|set up 13 shell LLCs]]?

 Please, list the ordinances I qualify for without paying any money.
 “Tithing is a commandment” is not a reason.